 #2: Increasing reliance on and capabilities of data analytics: Analytics allow businesses to put their fingers on the pulse of the customer, said Basu.
 Singh adds: ”The power of machines to manage the velocity, variety and volume of data like never imagined before opens up new art of possibilities for analytics and insights in a hyperconnected world.”

 #3.
 Computing has put business competition in hyperdrive: IT has increased a company’s ability to compete as traditional boundaries vanish allowing for new competitors to enter the market, according to Singh.
 Technology advancement and the availability of storage, computers and network at a throw away price – better, cheaper and faster.
 This has opened up a plethora of possibilities.

 “With digital and cloud, one can start a business with practically nothing from anywhere at any time and usurp your very existence,” said Singh.
 “The entry barrier is gone.
 Heavy capex and years of lead time to start business is gone.”

 What about your business?

 Are there other reasons why your company has started or is planning a digital transformation project?
-Or, is digital transformation not on your agenda?
+Or, is digital transformation not on your agenda for your Agile or Scrum teams?
 Or, have your companies automation projects already made it what is known as a Digital Business?